Official collapses, wheeled off court on stretcher

 He stayed down for about five minutes, and then was able to stand up and move to a nearby stretcher.
 He was alert and sitting up with his arms crossed as he was taken off the court.

+In a statement, NCAA spokesman David Worlock said Smith is “alert and stable,” and won’t be transported to a hospital.
+Worlock also said Smith has been in contact with his family.

+Worlock’s statement didn’t specifically state the nature of Smith’s “medical issue,” though CBS Sports rules analyst Gene Steratore said on the TBS broadcast that Smith was feeling “lightheaded,” leading to the fall.
+He said Smith was being treated by trainers in the locker room.

 Smith was officiating his second Elite Eight.
-He was replaced by an alternate, William Henderson, who had been at the scorer’s table.
+He was replaced by an alternate, Tony Henderson, who had been at the scorer’s table.
+Additionally, Tony Chiazza — the standby official for the UCLA-Michigan game later Tuesday — would also serve as the standby official for the remainder of the USC-Gonzaga game, Worlock said.

-Note: This story has been corrected to show the replacement official is Tony Henderson, not Williams.
+The matchup was the 70th game Smith has worked this season, according to kenpom.com.
+He has officiated in multiple conferences.